 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 Loan payments will be deferred for six months.
-Loan forgiveness is based on using 75 percent of the loan amount for payroll in the eight weeks after receipt of loan funds, and on bringing payroll back to pre-COVID-19 levels prior to June 30, 2020.
-If these conditions are not met, any amount that is not forgiven remains a loan with a one percent interest rate and two year term.
+Loan forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
+The loan has a maturity of two years and an interest rate of 1%.